The True Identity of the Woman in Revelation 12! Pt 4

 Rev 12:17 And the dragon was wroth with the woman, and went to make war with the remnant of her seed, which keep the commandments of God, and have the testimony of Jesus Christ.

-- Those who have the Testimony of Jesus Christ
+- She has the Testimony of Jesus Christ

 Rom 5:9 Much more then, being now justified by his blood, we shall be saved from wrath through him.